Communication Studies

 The mission of the Communication Studies program of study and minor are to build a framework that 1) fundamentally advocates the significance of communication—as a constitutive force—in the ongoing, processual construction of life, 2) exemplifies a variety of ways in which communication functions not as a resource for describing reality, but as a tool for creating it, including relational communication, intercultural communication, rhetorical practice and discourse, performance, and mediated/digital communication, 3) challenges and nuances student understandings of communication processes in ways that are beneficial to both themselves and others across diverse contexts, and 4) enhances students’ major program of study by making more mindful and reflexive their orientation to and participation within it.

-About the Communications Studies Minor
+About the Communication Studies Minor

 Upon completion of requirements for the minor students will be prepared for graduate and professional study in the field of Communication Studies or related fields and/or suited to enter the professional workforce equipped with the necessary skillsets and tools needed for participating in, navigating, and sensemaking an increasingly diverse, interconnected social landscape.